friendbuy/slate/source/includes/_merchant_api.md

 Tracking a signup through the API requires an email address and a customer id.
 You can also optionally pass in customer first name and last name, referral code, and coupon code.

-Like with purchases, Friendbuy will attempt to establish attribution if referral code or coupon code is passed in.
+As with purchases and custom events, Friendbuy will attempt to establish attribution to an advocate if a coupon code, an attribution id, or a referral code is present.

 To track a signup, make a **POST** request to **/event/account-sign-up**